jacobmbarnard/jmbsc3/README.md

-# JMBS3C Project
+# The Jacob M. Barnard System Contributor Code of Conduct Project

-The JMBSCCC (or JMBS3C) is a code of conduct that can be used for software projects.
+The *The Jacob M. Barnard System Contributor Code of Conduct* (JMBSCCC, or JMBS3C) is a code of conduct that can be used for software projects.

 See [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md)